 This should not be a critical issue.
 If the link does not send you to the precise page, just scroll down, or use your browser's Ctrl-F ("find in page") command to navigate to the specific instruction.

-Trialdex tools are a series of questions and answers (Q&As) that walk you through complex legal problems.
-They may be used to spot issues and identify important authority (rules, statutes, Supreme Court cases).
+Trialdex litigation tools may be used to spot issues and identify important authority (rules, statutes, Supreme Court cases).
 They are intended to replicate the organized thinking process of a legal expert.